Generating Diverse and Competitive Play-Styles for Strategy Games: Game Playing Agent

 \subsubsection{P-MCTS with Progressive Unpruning (\textbf{P-MCTS (PU)})}

 Progressive Unpruning (PU;~\cite{chaslot2008}) is an MCTS enhancement especially designed for problems with high branching factors.
-PU first reduces the branching factor artificially for the selection step of MCTS: When $N(s) > T$, it prunes all nodes except the $k_{0}$ nodes with the highest progressive bias value $h(\cdot)$.
-Then, as the number of iterations through this node increases, the best pruned node $k$, as indicated by $h(\cdot)$, is unpruned according to the schedule $\beta_2\beta_1^{k - k_{0}}$.
+PU first reduces the branching factor artificially for every node for the selection step of MCTS: When $N(s) > T$, it prunes all nodes except the $k_{0}$ nodes with the highest value $h(\cdot)$.
+Then, as the number of iterations through this node increases, the best pruned node as indicated by $h(\cdot)$, is unpruned according to the schedule $\beta_2\beta_1^{k - k_{0}}$ (where $k$ is the $k^{th}$ node to be unpruned).
 The original PU algorithm uses constants for the parameters $T$, $\beta_1$, $\beta_2$ and $k_0$.
 This may be appropriate for problems with an uniform action space size, but tuning these in a turn-based strategy game which such a variable action space $|A(s)|$ is not trivial.
 Thus, we opted for a version that can dynamically adapt to the size of the changing action space: for P-MCTS, $k_{0} = |A(s)| \times \alpha_k$, $T = |A(s)| \times \alpha_t$ and $\beta_1 = |A(s)| \times \alpha_{\beta}$.
 We tuned $\alpha_k = 0.5$, $\alpha_t = 2.0$, $\alpha_{\beta} = 3.0$ and $\beta_2 = 1.3$ to provide a flexible pruning schedule that depends on $|A(s)|$.